Contextual Agentic Memory is a Memo, Not True Memory: Call to Action

 \subsection{For Benchmark Designers: Measure Learning, Not Recall}

-Current agentic memory benchmarks (LoCoMo~\citep{wu2026memoryera}, LongMem) test how well agents \emph{recall} past events.
-They do not test whether agents \emph{learn} from past experience.
+Current agentic memory benchmarks (LoCoMo~\citep{wu2026memoryera}, LongMem) emphasize how well agents \emph{recall} past events.
+They provide limited evidence about context-independent transfer from past experience.
 A system that accumulates a better-organized filing cabinet can score near-perfectly on recall benchmarks while exhibiting zero genuine learning---and the field has no way to detect this.

 \textbf{The field is optimizing the wrong metric.} Benchmark designers have focused on recall quality, context window utilization, and retrieval accuracy.
 These measure \emph{lookup quality}, not \emph{learning quality}.
 The result is a benchmark ecosystem that rewards better filing cabinets while saying nothing about whether agents develop expertise.
 We propose two redirections.